an-prata/CrossPlatformWebServerBuilder/README.md

 # CrossPlatformWebServerBuilder
 A cross platform version of my previous WinForms app (https://github.com/an-prata/WebServerBuilder) for quickly making node.js scripts to host a website.

-A small GUI application to quickly make web servers based on Node.js and Express.

-The bottom has two text boxes, the top is the path to a local file you want to host, the bottom is the URL it should be hosted on, not including the address i.e. /my/epic/url/path.
+The bottom has two text boxes, the top is the path to a local file you want to host, the bottom is the URL it should be hosted on, not including the address i.e. /my/epic/url.
 You would then connect to this URL with http://myip:myport/my/epic/url.
-To finish making a script, go to Express -> Add Listen, then edit the line it inserts with your own port.
-To do this hit, Enter Edit Mode, as you cannot have both the Editor and Block Maker active at once.
+To start making a script hit the `Add Requirements` button, then use the text boxes and `Add Get Statement` button to add files to host to the script.
+To finish making your script click the `Add Listen` button, you may want to edit the default port afterward in a text editor, the default is 80, which allows you, while hosting on the unencrypted http protocal, to connect without giving a port (http://myip/my/epic/url).